Cvanshulll/Improving_Video_call_experience_with_ML/README.md

 The model achieved a maximum accuracy of ~ 62%.
 You can find the model along with the pre-processing steps in the file `Emotion_Detection_Model.ipynb`

-## Usage

-`python Detector_In_Action.py`

-This will start the webcam and feed the frames obtained through our trained model for inference.
-Haarcascade is used to detect the faces in the frames and the detected region is cropped to the
-desired size and fed to the detector as input.